olekscode/Booklet-ASimpleMemoryGame/README.md

 A tutorial to get a first journey in the Bloc graphic framework.

+Bloc is the new graphics frameworks for Pharo: [http://github.com/pharo-graphics/Bloc](http://github.com/pharo-graphics/Bloc)

-The corresponding source is available at
+The corresponding source of the project is available at:

 ```
 Metacello new